- John Madden

 - Diane Lane, Mickey Rourke., Thomas Jane, Joseph Gordon-Levitt, Rosario Dawson

 - Release Date

-Killshot is a short diversionary entertainment that probably could’ve been something more, but wasn’t because of the general lack of effort and disrespect for the moviegoing public by Bob and Harvey Weinstein of The Weinstein Company.
+Killshot is a short diversionary entertainment that probably could’ve been something more, but it wasn’t partly because of the general lack of effort and disrespect for the moviegoing public by Bob and Harvey Weinstein of The Weinstein Company.
 The former heads of Miramax have gotten into the bad habit of losing interest in projects after poor test screenings, at which point they allow uncountable editors to attempt to “improve” material.
-When this inevitably fails, the product is shelved for a time, and then eventually released with either half-assed marketing or none at all.
+When this inevitably fails, the product is shelved for a time and then eventually released with either half-assed marketing or none at all.
 This film falls into the latter category.

 Production began late in 2005 and finished mid-2006.
 Due to poor test reactions and the resulting delays, the Weinsteins left Killshot to gather dust until January 2009.
 All-but-nonexistent, the film’s distribution reached only a handful of theaters across the country, though critics were not allowed to screen the film.
-Probably banking on Rourke’s buzz from his comeback role in The Wrestler, the uncommitted release was barely an attempt; even the recent DVD release earned more marketing.
+Probably banking on Rourke’s buzz from his comeback role in The Wrestler, the uncommitted release was barely an attempt.
+The recent DVD release earned more marketing.
 But this is standard Weinstein behavior.
 Nothing new or remarkable about it.
 Examples ranging from The Brothers Grimm to Grindhouse detail hefty budgets and visionary directors trumped by the Weinsteins’ bureaucratic influence, doubt in their audience, and lack of consideration for the film they’re releasing.